FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

     "title": "SSO using SAML",
     "linkTitle": "SSO using SAML",
     "weight": "130"
-}<span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> supports a web browser single sign-on, SSO, profile that enables users to use the same logging details for <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> as other Axway products (for example, Flow Manager), eliminating the need to log in multiple times on different web-based UIs.
+}{{< TransferCFT/componentlongname  >}} supports a web browser single sign-on, SSO, profile that enables users to use the same logging details for {{< TransferCFT/componentlongname  >}} as other Axway products (for example, Flow Manager), eliminating the need to log in multiple times on different web-based UIs.

 ## Single sign-on using SAML